Online event today: Understanding how Aarogya Setu works from a security and privacy perspective

 - Professors Subhashis Banerjee (IIT Delhi) and Bhaskaran Raman (IIT Bombay) who have authored the paper Apps for COVID: to do or not to do, along with Professor Subhodh Sharma

-- Riddhi Shree (Security Analyst, Appsecco)
+- Riddhi Shree (Security Analyst)

 Date: April 17, 2020 (Friday)